telepenin/mqueue-nsq/README.md

 1. Check consumers have unprocessed messages - wake them up if messages is exists
 2. Subscribe to new messages for further wakeup consumers.
-3. Trim periodically stream to 1000 messages.
+3. Trim periodically (once in 10 minutes) stream to 1000 messages (approx).

 ## Run with systemd